Creohex/octocord-peon/README.md

 Be sure to add `.env` and `.db.env` files to the project root directory (or edit `docker-compose.yml`)

 During start-up, all required environment variables will be listed.

-## Extras

-* `tools/import_guild_channels.sh` - Downloads all discord text channels of a specific guild in a json format.
-Requires a guild ID and a bot token which is authorized in that guild.